bashtoc/bashtoc/README.md

 - 👋 Hi, I’m tony chinonso.
-- i'm a full stack developer/ flutter developer with about four (4) years experience in tech, two (3) years in web and two years flutter development.
+- i'm a flutter developer with about four (4) years experience in tech, two (2) years as a product designer and two (2) years and counting as a flutter developer.
-- 💞️ I’m looking to collaborate on web, flutter projects and developer opportunities.
+- 💞️ I’m looking to collaborate on flutter projects and developer opportunities.
 - i have A portfolio of built products, designed, developed and deployed.
-- 📫 How to reach me vowsnig@gmail.com
+- 📫 How to reach me obasitonyc@gmail.com
 - +2348122213751 {whatsapp}
 - Website: www.rilatech.co
 <!---